 The music of composer, oboist, and installation artist Sky Macklay (b.
 1988) explores bold contrasts, audible processes, humor, and the physicality of sound.
-Her works have been performed by ensembles such as ICE, Splinter Reeds, Wet Ink Ensemble, Mivos Quartet, Dal Niente, The Da Capo Chamber Players, and Le Nouvel Ensemble Moderne.
+Her works have been performed by ensembles such as ICE, Splinter Reeds, Wet Ink Ensemble, Mivos Quartet, Ensemble Dal Niente, The Da Capo Chamber Players, The New York Virtuoso Singers, and Le Nouvel Ensemble Moderne.
 Her piece for the Lexington Symphony was the winner of the 2013 Leo Kaplan award, the top prize in the ASCAP Morton Gould Young Composer Awards.
 In 2015 her sonic and kinetic installation of inflatable harmonica-playing robots, Harmonibots, received the Ruth Anderson Prize from The International Alliance for Women in Music.
-She has been commissioned by the Fromm Foundation at Harvard University, The New York Virtuoso Singers, Chamber Music America, and the Jerome Fund for New Music.
+She has been commissioned by the Fromm Foundation at Harvard University, Chamber Music America, Gaudeamus Muziekweek, and the Jerome Fund for New Music.
 Her string quartet Many Many Cadences, recorded on Spektral Quartet’s Grammy-nominated album, also received an ASCAP award.
 She was a 2015-17 Composers and the Voice Fellow with American Opera Projects and her one-act opera The Surrogate (with librettist Emily Roller) recently premiered at the University of Illinois.
-As an oboist, Sky plays with Ghost Ensemble and has also appeared with Ensemble Pamplemousse, Counter)induction, and at the MATA and SPLICE Festivals and is a core member of the New York-based Ghost Ensemble.
+As an oboist, she has performed at the MATA and SPLICE Festivals and is a core member of the New York-based Ghost Ensemble.

-Originally from Minnesota, Sky is currently pursuing her DMA in composition at Columbia University where she studies with Georg Friedrich Haas, George Lewis, and Fred Lerdahl.
+Originally from Minnesota, Sky completed her DMA in composition at Columbia University where she studied with Georg Friedrich Haas, George Lewis, and Fred Lerdahl.
 She also holds degrees from The University of Memphis (MM) and Luther College (BA).
-An enthusiastic practitioner of creative music education, Sky teaches at Columbia and at The Walden School Young Musicians Program in Dublin, New Hampshire, the country's largest summer school and festival for pre-college composers.
+An enthusiastic practitioner of creative music education, Sky has been a composition and musicianship faculty member at The Walden School Young Musicians Program for nine summers.
+She is Assistant Professor of Music at Valparaiso University in northwest Indiana.

 photo by Aleksandr Karjaka